Hunt–Lenox Globe

-The Hunt–Lenox Globe or Lenox Globe, dating from about 1510, is the third-oldest known terrestrial globe, after the Erdapfel of Martin Behaim dating from 1492 and its identical sibling and apparent prototype, the Ostrich Egg Globe, dating from 1504.
+The Hunt–Lenox Globe or Lenox Globe, dating from about 1508, is the second-oldest known terrestrial globe after the Erdapfel of Martin Behaim (1492) or, according to a fringe theory, the third-oldest after the Erdapfel and the Ostrich Egg Globe (claimed 1504).
 The Hunt-Lenox Globe is housed by the Rare Book Division of the New York Public Library.

-It is notable as one of only two known instances of a historical map actually using the phrase HC SVNT DRACONES (in Latin hic sunt dracones means "here are dragons").
+It is notable as one of only two known instances of a historical map actually using the phrase HC SVNT DRACONES (in Latin hic sunt dracones, which means "here are dragons").

 Description

 The Lenox Globe is a hollow red copper globe without any green or black patina that measures ca. 112 millimetres (ca. 4.4 in) in diameter.
-The phrase HIC SVNT DRACONES appears on the eastern coast of Asia.
+The phrase HIC SVNT DRACONES appears just below the equator on the eastern coast of Asia.

 Background

 The globe was purchased in Paris in 1855 by architect Richard Morris Hunt, who gave it to James Lenox, whose collection became part of the New York Public Library, where the globe still resides.

 In his recollections, Henry Stevens recalled seeing the globe while dining with Hunt in 1870.
 Hunt was ambivalent about the globe, which he bought "for a song", and was allowing his children to toy with it.
 Stevens recognized its value and urged Hunt to store it in the Lenox Library, which he was designing at the time.
 Stevens also borrowed the globe to ascertain its age with the help of Julius Erasmus Hilgard, who worked for the Coast Survey—a predecessor to the US National Geodetic Survey.

-The method of construction of this globe was unknown until the publication on the Ostrich Egg Globe dating from 1504 by S. Missinne in 2013.
+Stefaan Missinne, since 2012 the owner and investigator of the Ostrich Egg Globe, proposed the fringe theory that in fact the Hunt–Lenox Globe was not engraved at all, but was cast from the Ostrich Egg Globe "using a very specific and unusual technique" before the two halves of the egg globe were joined.